-The final two models attempt to explain "inflation stickiness."
-Christiano, Eichenbaum, and Evans allow firms in the Calvo model to "index" their prices to last period's inflation rate when in periods where they do not make an explicit price change.
-In the Mankiw and Reis (2002) model, firms set a pricing policy for the indeterminate future based on their current information.
+The final model is a more recent one developed by Mankiw and Reis (2002).
+In this model, firms set a pricing policy for the indeterminate future based on their current information.
 As in the predetermined price model, they may set a different level of price for each period, so for example they may set a policy of increasing price by 2% each year indefinitely.
 A randomly selected share α of firms receives new macroeconomic information each period and, when they receive new information, reformulates strategies.
 In this model, the adjustment costs do not result from changing prices but rather from acquiring detailed macroeconomic information and reformulating a dynamic pricing policy.